valeman/awesome-conformal-prediction/README.md

 I have created this resource after completing my PhD in Machine Learning specialising in Conformal Prediction (supervised by the creator of Conformal Prediction Prof. Vladimir Vovk).

-The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Predicion is available in the "Theses" section) I have decided to share them with the global machine learning community.
+The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Prediction is available in the "Theses" section) I have decided to share them with the global machine learning community.

 Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Quantification is and how much it has to offer to solve most problems involving uncertainty.
-From niche area of research just a few years of ago, I am humbled to have seen its explonential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.
+From niche area of research just a few years of ago, I am humbled to have seen its exponential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.

 I am actively promoting Conformal Prediction (because it is well Awesome) on [LinkedIn](https://www.linkedin.com/in/valeriy-m-704731236/) and [Twitter](https://twitter.com/predict_addict).
-[ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin) has my research and I occassionally publish in [Medium](https://medium.com/@valeman) sharing insights from the data science trenches in industry.
+[ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin) has my research and I occasionally publish in [Medium](https://medium.com/@valeman) sharing insights from the data science trenches in industry.

-Please feel free ro connect and also help spread the word about Conformal Prediction.
+Please feel free to connect and also help spread the word about Conformal Prediction.

 Awesome Conformal Prediction has been cited in the best book on Machine Learning (aka the machine learning 'bible') [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.